 Frank says, “The opposite of addiction is connection.”
 Johann Hari gave a TED Talk, Everything You Think You Know About Addiction Is Wrong, that came to the same conclusion.
 He explains a study of rats that were isolated in a cage with one bottle of water and one bottle of water laced with cocaine.
 The rats quickly overdosed.
 But when the rats were put in an environment like “Rat Heaven” with food, activities, and lots of other rats, they didn’t have any interest in the cocaine-laced water.
 While we might not love being compared to rats, we do see the same thing in human experiences.

 The first connection we need is a connection to ourselves.
 We need to recognize our own self-worth and build self-love.
 Developing self-love starts with seeing that we are worth loving and changing the way that we talk to ourselves.
-Instead of holding ourselves to an unattainable bar, we need to be kind to ourselves in our thoughts, words, and action.
+Instead of holding ourselves to an unattainable bar, we need to be kind to ourselves in our thoughts, words, and actions.

 The second connection that we need is a connection to others.
-To build a tribe, we need to find people to connect to who share our values and outlook on life.
+To build a tribe, we need to find people to connect with who share our values and outlook on life.
 We also need to be willing to share details of our lives with them so that we can deepen the relationships.

-As I see more and more people using a variety of behaviors, including drugs, alcohol, food, sex, or spending, to numb themselves, it is important to recognize how we can develop a life that we want to be present for that is full of things we love.
+As we see more and more people using a variety of behaviors, including drugs, alcohol, food, sex, or spending, to numb themselves, it is important to recognize how we can develop a life that we want to be present for that is full of things we love.